RHFieldProductManagement/openshift-aio/labs/08-deploy-rhacm.md

  EOF
 ~~~

-Next we can create the operator group with the yaml we constructed:
+Next we can create the operator group with the resource yaml we constructed:

 ~~~bash
 [root@ocp4-bastion ~]# oc create -f acm-operator-group.yaml